 These are the same design principles that I use when building model bridges.

-In this section, you will learn the basics of bridge design and how engineers use these concepts in real life bridges.
+In this section, you will learn the basics of bridge design and how engineers use these ideas in real life bridges.
 You will learn about the history of bridges and some of the important figures who helped invent new ideas and designs.
-You will learn how to maximize the effectiveness and efficiency of your bridge given your specific design guidelines and constraints.
+You will learn how to get the most out of your bridge given your specific design guidelines and restrictions.

 Let’s jump in.

 Preparation is Key

 Have you ever heard the phrase, “measure twice and cut once”?
 This definitely applies to designing a model bridge.
 I draw attention to this because I know it can be easy to miss important parts of the rules and end up with a bridge that doesn’t work.
 Don’t ask me how I know this…